storpool/storpool-openstack-integration/README.md

 Set up the Nova volume attachment driver (on each hypevisor node)
 -----------------------------------------------------------------

+0. Change into the `storpool-openstack-integration/` directory prepared in the last step of the "Preliminary setup" section above.

 1. Make sure that the Python modules [`storpool`][py-storpool] and [`storpool.spopenstack`][py-spopenstack]